kommanadileep/git-demo/README.md

 # git-demo
-A basic project to demonastrate git
+A basic project to demonastrate git usage and commands.